thetechtrifecta/cuppasugar-fe/README.md

+# CuppaSugar

+MVT TBD

+## Technologies

+- React library for modern and efficient UI updates and rendering
-# Material UI - Next.js App Router example in TypeScript
+- Next.js framework with App Router for full-stack-optimized routing, data fetching and performance with server-side-rendering (SSR)

-This is a [Next.js](https://nextjs.org/) project bootstrapped using [`create-next-app`](https://github.com/vercel/next.js/tree/HEAD/packages/create-next-app) with Material UI installed.
+- TypeScript syntax for type safety
+- MUI library for highly customizable and responsive design components (albeit at the cost of some SSR on Next.js)
+- Vercel (by Next.js) platform for easy deployment and scalable hosting

 ## How to use